- Google Chrome has millions of users worldwide, and with such a popular browser, issues are bound to happen.

 5. Reinstall Chrome

-You should use this method as a last resort, but sometimes, reinstalling Chrome could solve An error occurred while checking for updates error.
+You should use this method as a last resort, but sometimes, reinstalling Chrome could solve An error that occurred while checking for updates error.

 Make sure you save your important information before uninstalling the browser.
 Also, you can use an uninstallation tool to delete the program safely.

 To see how to install Chrome, be sure to check our in-depth Chrome installation guide.